tomysmile/frappe_wiki/Migrating-to-nightly-version-(future-v15).md

 ### No default index on `modified` field in child tables

-Frappe v15 will drop the default index on `modified` field because it was seldomly used.
+Frappe v15 will drop the default index on `modified` field because it was rarely used.

 If your queries require an index on the `modified` field you should selectively add it on your doctypes.